Robert Chatigny

 Robert Neil Chatigny (born October 17, 1951) is a senior United States district judge of the United States District Court for the District of Connecticut.

 Education

-Chatigny received an Artium Baccalaureus degree from Brown University in 1973 and a Juris Doctor from Georgetown University Law Center in 1978, where he was Case and Note Editor of the Georgetown Law Journal.
+Chatigny received a Bachelor of Arts degree from Brown University in 1973 and a Juris Doctor from Georgetown University Law Center in 1978, where he was Case and Note Editor of the Georgetown Law Journal.

 Career

 Chatigny served as a law clerk to three different judges: Samuel Conti of the United States District Court for the Northern District of California from 1979 to 1980; José A. Cabranes of the United States District Court for the District of Connecticut in 1980; and Jon O. Newman of the United States Court of Appeals for the Second Circuit from 1980 to 1981.
 He was in the private practice of law in Washington, D.C., from 1981 to 1983 and in Hartford, Connecticut, from 1984 to 1994.

 Federal judicial service

 Chatigny was nominated to the court by President Bill Clinton on August 5, 1994, to a seat vacated by Judge Warren William Eginton, confirmed by the United States Senate on September 28, 1994, and received his commission on September 29, 1994.
 He served as chief judge of the court from 2003 to September 2009.
 He assumed senior status on December 31, 2016.